pmonks/pbr/README.md

 Note that despite not using it directly, you must express an explicit dependency on `io.github.seancorfield/build-clj` in your build alias, as that project [doesn't publish artifacts to Clojars](https://github.com/seancorfield/build-clj/issues/11) and transitive git coordinate dependencies are not supported by tools.deps.

-## Preparing to build
+#### Preparing to build with the turnkey script

-To prepare your project to use PBR:
+To prepare your project to use the turnkey build script, you must run the following command first:

 ```shell
 $ clj -A:build -P